T. O'Conor Sloane: The scholarly octogenarian

 Much discussion by science fiction fans and historians has surrounded assigning credit during the Gernsback era to the various editors of Amazing Stories for publishing first works by writers during this early period of the genre, who then went on to become giants of science fiction, based on the chronology of their job title on the masthead of Amazing Stories.
-Additionally, the octogenarian Sloane has been criticized for routinely taking an inordinate amount of time to respond to writers anxious to hear back from Amazing Stories on the status of their submission, such as with Simak's work or that of Malcolm Afford and Raymond Z. Gallun, and on one occasion famously losing a manuscript, "Invaders of the Infinite" by John W. Campbell, Jr. (later found, Sloane published it in Amazing Stories Quarterly).
+Additionally, the octogenarian Sloane has been criticized for routinely taking an inordinate amount of time to respond to writers anxious to hear back from Amazing Stories on the status of their submission, such as with Simak's work or that of Malcolm Afford and Raymond Z. Gallun, and on one occasion famously losing a manuscript, Invaders from the Infinite by John W. Campbell, Jr. (later found, Sloane published it in Amazing Stories Quarterly).
 Some context provides a measure of insight regarding these matters.
 Science fiction historian Mike Ashley writes in The Time Machines: The Story of the Science-Fiction Pulp Magazines from the Beginning to 1950 (Liverpool University Press, 2000): "Essentially Sloane was the editor.
 He read the new fiction and moulded the magazine's contents, leaving the gimmickry and ideas to Gernsback."
-During the subsequent transition of Amazing Stories' ownership, Ashley writes: "Gernsback was no longer its editor.
+During the subsequent transition of Amazing Stories ownership, Ashley writes: "Gernsback was no longer its editor.
 Although Miriam Bourne was by now Managing Editor, Arthur Lynch was brought in as Editor-in-Chief.
 However the main job was done by Sloane.
 The change came with the May 1929 issue, and by the November 1929 issue Sloane was fully in charge."
 Science fiction historians Peter Nicholls and John Clute support Ashley's work in their book The Encyclopedia of Science Fiction (Granada, 1979) by stating that Sloane "carried much responsibility for the actual running of the magazines [Amazing Stories and Amazing Stories Quarterly], though they were in the overall charge of, successively, Hugo Gernsback and Arthur Lynch.
 He succeeded to the editorship...in 1929."
 Eric Davin in Pioneers of Wonder (Prometheus Books, 1999) states "and T. O'Conor Sloane, Amazing's associate editor (who handled the actual editorial chores)...."
 Alexei Panshin, writing in Fantastic Stories and with Cory Panshin in SF in Dimension: A Book of Explorations, states that Sloane had been "editor-in-fact" for Gernsback.
 This is also treated by science fiction historian Gary Westfahl, writing in DePauw University's journal Science Fiction Studies.